cirosantilli/git-tutorial/index.md

 # bare

-A bare repository is one that only contains files that are inside `.git`: in particular, it has no working tree nor index.
+A bare repository is one that:

+-   only contains files that are inside `.git`: in particular, it has no working tree nor index.

+-   has `core.bare` set to `true`.
+This option is set automatically by commands that create repositories:
+    `init` and `clone` will leave it on `false`, while `clone --bare` will set it to `true`.

+    Because of this configuration variable you cannot directly push to the `.git` of a repository created with `git init`.

 This is what GitHub stores for you: no need to store the files also!

 There are some operations that you can only do/cannot do on a bare repo:

--   you can only push to a bare repo.
+-   you can only push to a bare repo

     This means that using git to deploy a project requires a bare repository on the server + a post commit hook that will update the tree where desired.

--   you cannot pull from a bare repo.
+-   you cannot to any operation that involves the working tree from a bare repo, including `pull`

 To create a bare repo from scratch: